 - Ensure key headquarters and plant personnel are registered with a MyUPRR user ID and password.
-This will allow access to report a Service Issue and enables sign-up for important Union Pacific notifications.
+This will allow access to open a case in Case Management and enables sign-up for important Union Pacific notifications.
 Register for a MyUPRR user ID and password now.

 - Once set up with a MyUPRR user ID and password, sign up for Marketing Notifications > Customer News notifications to receive flood updates by email.

 Manage En Routes

 - Divert inbound flow of cars via the Diversion application.
 Request a Diversion now (user ID and password required).

 - Re-bill inbound Rail Security Sensitive Material cars (Toxic Inhalation Hazard, Poison Inhalation Hazard) away from storm reach via the Diversion application.
 Request a Diversion now (user ID and password required).

 To provide Union Pacific information on your facility operations, open a case in Case Management (user ID and password required).
 Select Create a Case in the Get Help box (without an equipment, train or car order) and select Facility Status Updates as the case reason.
 Please include the information outlined below in the Description Field.